Guardian of the forest and of the Sápara legacy. Change's and preacher of hope.

-My name is Manari Ushigua Santi and I am indigenous, a forest defender, traditional healer and spiritual and political leader of the Sápara Nation in the Amazon Ecuadorian.
+My name is Manari Ushigua Santi and I am indigenous, a forest defender, traditional healer, and spiritual and political leader of the Sápara Nation in the Amazon Ecuadorian.

 As I was growing I was always learning from the forest and my father.
 He prepared me to become a person who understood the jungle but who could also relate to the world outside.
 I began special dietas (fasts) and training to connect with the spirits of the forest and our ancestors.
-As a child I would always see spirits.
-My father told me that we need to study and do dietas to become accustomed to understanding these different worlds, that there were other beings and we didn’t need to fear them and we could learn from them.
+As a child, I would always see spirits.
+My father told me that we needed to study and do dietas to become accustomed to understanding these different worlds, that there were other beings and we didn’t need to fear them and we could learn from them.

-The ways of plant medicine was another of my father's teachings.
+The ways of plant medicine were another of my father's teachings.
 We used tobacco and chiricaspi.
 He would tell us what each plant was used for, how it was used, how it was prepared.
 When we were older, all the learning that our father left us, we started to put into practice in every space that we moved in.
 When he died in 1996 he began to teach me through my dreams.

-I have been actively involved in the indigenous movement of Ecuador since 1999 as Vice President of CONAIE (The National Indigenous Organization of Ecuador) from 2013 to 2016, and as the President of the Sapara Indigenous Federation from 1999 to 2012.
-I have participated in international events like COP21 UN Climate Summit and the UN Universal Periodic Review of human rights, always with the purpose of raising awareness about the threat to my homeland.
+I have been actively involved in the indigenous movement of Ecuador since 1999 as Vice President of CONAIE (The National Indigenous Organization of Ecuador) from 2013 to 2016 and as the President of the Sapara Indigenous Federation from 1999 to 2012.
+I have participated in international events like COP21 UN Climate Summit and the UN Universal Periodic Review of Human Rights, always with the purpose of raising awareness about the threat to my homeland.

 As a defender of indigenous rights, I have managed to conserve more than 276,000 hectares of primary forest threatened by extractive industries.
 I am the co-founder of the Naku Center, a new economic model project to preserve Sápara culture and forest, where I do lectures and healing ceremonies.
 Naku Center is designed to support people from the modern world to connect to their spirit and respect all life, visible and invisible, so the story of humanity can continue.